 Join BRET’S TABLE for an experience of a lifetime in the south of France.
 Revel in the extraordinary beauty of Provence, while relaxing with an apéritif on the patio of our chambres d’hotes de charme (charming B & B).
 We’ll walk in the footsteps of Julia Child as La Pitchoune is just around the corner.
 This was the home where she and Simone (Simca) Beck worked together on Mastering the Art of French Cooking, Volume II when she and Paul lived here for extended periods of time.

 Bret Bannon, a self-professed Francophile and longtime cooking instructor in Minneapolis and Saint Paul, Minnesota will lead the tour and has already sought out adventures to maximize this once in a lifetime experience.

 Bret Bannon has spent a lifetime cooking and learning from others along the way.
 He was very fortunate to have apprenticed at the Park Avenue Café in New York with then-pastry chef Dan Budd and with award-winning Chocolatier BT McElrath, whose headquarters are in Minneapolis, Minnesota.

-During the past 25 years or so, while at various cooking school in the Twin Cities, he worked with many notable chefs and cookbook authors including Suvir Saran, Marcus Samuelson, Anne Willian, Kathie Alex, Jeffrey Alford and Zoë François.
+During the past 25 years or so, while at various cooking schools in the Twin Cities, he worked with many notable chefs and cookbook authors including Suvir Saran, Marcus Samuelson, Anne Willian, Kathie Alex, Jeffrey Alford and Zoë François.
 His cooking segments aired on the mid-morning program of KARE 11 called Showcase Minnesota and he has consulted for General Mills, Inc. His recipes and food styling have also been featured in the “Savvy Host” section of Midwest Home magazine, Cooking Pleasures magazine, and most recently in the February 2016 issue of Minnesota Monthly.

 Cooking Classes and Meals